 Koch Snowflake Area paradox: it's infinite I say.

-I don't agree the area of the Koch snowflake is finite as claimed.
-The calculation may give the result of finite number - from a fixed point - but as the system is iterating infinity, as is assumed, the area of each added triangle will be real, and these areas infinitely diminishing - asymptotically.
+I disagree that the area of the Koch snowflake is finite, as claimed.
+The calculation may give the result of a finite number—from a fixed point—but as the system is iterating infinity, as is assumed, the area of each added triangle will be real, and these areas infinitely diminish—asymptotically.

-If we were to zoom into the 'last' iteration area size where the area goes finite, I am sure we would 'see' iteration continuing and with this diminishing added area.
+If we zoom into the 'last' iteration area size, where the area becomes finite, we likely see the iteration continuing with this diminishing added area.

 Comments